yzgarrard/EEE587_KSP/README.md

 Download: https://krpc.github.io/krpc/_downloads/51d10d60684108532ec1a5b93393faab/LaunchIntoOrbit.craft and put this file to:
 Kerbal Space Program/game/Ships/VAB

-Download our save “kill” [https://drive.google.com/file/d/1L1DdeUdHpcMSmO8royVWocitVR93UwdE], unpack it and paste whole folder to:
+Download the save “kill” [https://drive.google.com/file/d/1L1DdeUdHpcMSmO8royVWocitVR93UwdE], unpack it and paste whole folder to:
 Kerbal Space Program/game/saves
 (if this save will not work, just create Sandbox game named “kill” go to Launchpad with LanuchIntoOrbit ship and save game with name “revivekerbals” when on the Lanuchpad)